-- Almost one out of every four students (22%) report being bullied during the school year (National Center for Educational Statistics, 2015).
+- More than one out of every five (20.8%) students report being bullied (National Center for Educational Statistics, 2016).

 - Rates of bullying vary across studies (from 9% to 98%).
 A meta-analysis of 80 studies analyzing bullying involvement rates (for both bullying others and being bullied) for 12-18 year old students reported a mean prevalence rate of 35% for traditional bullying involvement and 15% for cyberbullying involvement (Modecki, Minchin, Harbaugh, Guerra, & Runions, 2014).

 - 64% of children who were bullied did not report it; only 36% reported the bullying (Petrosina, Guckenburg, DeVoe, & Hanson, 2010).

 - More than half of bullying situations (57%) stop when a peer intervenes on behalf of the student being bullied (Hawkins, Pepler, & Craig, 2001).

 - School-based bullying prevention programs decrease bullying by up to 25% (McCallion & Feder, 2013).